Basic syntax¶

 Pyrope only supports anonymous lambdas, but the lambdas can have attributes that restrict

-stages that have all the outputs with the same dela (pipe
+that have all the outputs with the same delay (pipe), or modules that can

-operations.
-Lambda section has more details on the allowed syntax.
+(mod).
+Lambda section has more details on the allowed

 Pyrope naming for consistency: